zerodecimal/zerodecimal-oracle_inventory/README.md

 ### What oracle_inventory affects

- Agent nodes will need to be able to install the xml-simple Ruby GEM using the puppet_gem provider.
+ Agent nodes will need to be able to install the xml-simple Ruby gem using the puppet_gem provider.
 The ensure_packages function is used for this, to give users the freedom to manage this package resource in another module.

 ### Setup Requirements